-If the annual performance rating is not completed by May 1, of the applicable year, the performance based increase and/or general increase shall be retroactive to May 1 of such year or, for 2017-18, to May 1, 2017.
+If the annual performance rating is not completed by May 1, of the applicable year, the performance based increase and/or general increase shall be retroactive to May 1 of such year.

 Section 7.2.
 Longevity Pay.
 In recognition of length of service, the Village will award all full-time employees hired before May 1, 2000, an annual bonus payment at increments of 5 years on the following schedule: